 They don’t need to read Shakespeare to develop an appreciation for language and literature and universal themes of the human experience.
 This can be acquired through other places and spaces.

 Students do not need to be taught Shakespeare.
-The words of Shakespeare offer no distinct, tangible value for succeeding in the 21st century, let alone when forced on resentful teenagers with no buy-in for how or why it matters.
+The words of Shakespeare offer no distinct, tangible value for succeeding in the 21st century.
+Particularly when forced on resentful teenagers with no buy-in for how or why it matters.

-Exposure to the imagination and logic and the overall astounding intellect that went into conceiving of and producing these works – while worthy of admiration and a testament to human creativity – won’t make or break the quality of life or opportunities available to their readers.
+Importantly, exposure to the imagination and logic and the overall astounding intellect that went into conceiving of and producing these works, won’t make or break the quality of life or opportunities available to their readers.

-No, students don’t need Shakespeare.
-What they do need, desperately and immediately, are the skills, attributes and mindsets required to engage with and appreciate Shakespeare.
+Therefore, what they do need, desperately, are the skills and mindsets required to engage with and appreciate Shakespeare.

-The perspective that learning can be hard and takes vulnerability and this doesn’t make them stupid.
+The perspective that learning can be hard,takes vulnerability and doesn’t make them ‘stupid’.